sheep0lata/composeFilesNScripts/README.md

 Each compose has it's own directory in which you can find the README.md file that details the entirety of the file.
 If some informations are missing or are incorrect please contact me using the informations from the "Authors and contributors" section.

+*Note that every compose file has environment sections with no values.
+It is because I used .env files to pass those variables to the file when it is executed.
+You will find some example .env files in this directory so you can have a better idea as to what to put in there.*

 ## What did I wanted to achieve with those compose files
 I didn't really have any precise idea of what to do when I started this project, I just wanted to strengthen my skills with Docker containers.
 I then bought a domain name along with a tiny server to practice and deploy services that I could test using a classic Internet connection.
 The first few things that came to mind were Wordpress and Nextcloud, so I deployed both using a reverse proxy (nginx) and a Letsencrypt container for the certificates.